danteWei/CSCI-3120/CSCI 3120 A2/README.md

 Assignment 2 Documentation
 ===
+**Note: Codes are out of date, I'll update them after the due date**

 The codes implement a Model, Controller \& View structure (MCV) for "Game of Life".
 The program uses Shared Memory Segments to share memory/files between threads.